 - 4. Click the Spline ∼ Sketch tool.
 The spline icon is displayed on the mouse pointer. - 5.
 Create the Spline.
-This is a closed profile.
+This is an open profile.
 Create a seven point control spline as illustrated.
 Do not select the origin.
 The Spline PropertyManager is displayed. - 6.
-Right-click End spline on the last control point. - 7.
-Exit the Spline \sim tool. - 8.
+Right-click Select on the last control point. - 7.
+Exit the Spline $\sim$ tool. - 8.
 Click and drag the spline from left to right.
 Do not select a control or handle.
 The spline moves without changing its shape. - 9.
 Click OK I from the Spline PropertyManager. - 10.
-Rebuild the model.
+Rebuild b the model.
 View the results. - 11.
 Close the model.

-It's considered best practice to fully define all sketches in the model.
+Fully define all sketches in the model.
 However; there are times when this is not practical.
 Generally when using the spline tool to create a freeform shape.

 Spline handles are displayed by default.
-To hide or display spline handles, click the Show Spline Handles to tool from the Spline toolbar or click Tools > Spline Tools > Show Spline Handles.
+To hide or display spline handles, click the Show Spline Handles 6 tool from the Spline toolbar or click Tools > Spline Tools > Show Spline Handles.